 Ridesharing: Like a Taxi, But Different

-Uber and Lyft are the primary ridesharing providers in the United States, with Sidecar a distant third.
+Uber and Lyft are the primary ridesharing providers in the United States.
 The concept is simple: You sign up for an account and provide a credit or debit card for the company to keep on file.
 Then, using a downloadable mobile app, you summon a nearby driver to your location.
 Depending on the service, the app may give the driver’s contact information, show you a picture of his or her car, map the route he or she is taking to your location, and provide an ETA.

 It’s a lot like calling a taxi company and arranging a pickup, just without the phone call.
 But to keep supply and demand in balance, ridesharing apps don’t let you reserve a ride ahead of time – all pickups are ASAP.
-It’s called ridesharing because you’re sharing someone else’s ride – although, to be fair, Uber, Lyft, and Sidecar prefer to be called “transportation network companies” to distinguish themselves from taxi services.
+It’s called ridesharing because you’re sharing someone else’s ride – although, to be fair, Uber and Lyft prefer to be called “transportation network companies” to distinguish themselves from taxi services.

 Though Uber offers high-end services that compete with livery and limousine companies, most ridesharing takes place at the lower end of the price spectrum.
 Accordingly, it’s usually cheaper than a taxi.
 (Uber and Lyft both claim to be up to 50% cheaper.
 Depending on the service, prices may rise during periods of peak demand and fall during slower times.)
 Since drivers use their own cars to provide service, it’s also more casual – Lyft even encourages you to sit up-front.
 However, there is a downside: Because you’re usually matched with the closest driver, you could get a compact or subcompact car with limited legroom and seating.